SiddhiApraj7/Amex-collab/README.md

 - QR Scanner and Generator: App provides facility to create a QR with necessary information about Voucher as well as facility to scan voucher to redeem it.
 - Voucher Transactions : The app allows service providers to create and distribute vouchers that can be securely redeemed within the app, while also enabling companies and organizations to create personalized vouchers for individuals, with a scanning feature for fast redemption.
+- Encryption: The application provides robust client-side encryption to safeguard all sensitive user data with enhanced security measures.

 ## System Requirements